erictepper/comment-transcriber-for-reddit/README.md

 2. Add support for emojis.
 3. Change _write_comment_chain from DFS implementation to bottom-up transcription for potential speed increase.
 4. Remove testing code from redscriber.py.
-5. Write version info.
-6. Write privacy policy.
+5. Write privacy policy.
-7. Add transcription for submissions.
+6. Add transcription for submissions.
     1. Transcription of all comments.
     2. Transcription of a single comment.
     3. Transcription of a comment chain.